Format a Batch SQL INSERT

 Related Examples

-CREATE TABLE statements define the schema of your database and should be readabl...
+CREATE TABLE statements are the foundation of relational database design, and th...